-Claim:Wild Kingdom host Marlin Perkins was bitten by a rattlesnake on live TV.
+Claim:Wild Kingdom host Marlin Perkins was bitten by a venomous snake on live TV.

 Origins: Many baby boomers fondly recall Mutual of Omaha's Wild Kingdom, a Sunday afternoon (and Sunday evening) wildlife program that aired on NBC from 1963